jaythad13/Mathematikezettelkasten/Linear algebra done right --- ladr/notes/Applying orthogonality.md

 ### The Riesz representation theorem

-One way to tell that orthogonal complements and projections are useful is that they give us a new way to prove [[Linear functionals on inner product spaces#_theorem _ Riesz representation theorem|an old theorem]].
+One way to tell that orthogonal complements and projections are useful is that they give us a new way to prove [[Linear algebra done right --- ladr/notes/The Riesz representation theorem#_theorem _ Riesz representation theorem|an old theorem]].

 ##### _theorem:_ Riesz representation theorem